Stable Super-Resolution of Images: A Theoretical Study: Main Results

-Let us take a moment to compare T- and T$^*$-systems.
-An arbitrary polynomial of a T-system has a limited number of zeros, see the discussion after Definition \ref{def:(T-systems)-Real-valued-and}.
-Polynomials of a T$^*$-system, on the other hand, have no such property since the determinant in \edit{P}art 1 of Definition \ref{def:(T-systems,-modified)-For} might vanish on $\I$.

-Instead, the notion of T$^*$-system is designed to facilitate the construction of the necessary dual certificates for Program~\eqref{eq:feas} in the presence of model mismatch and noise.
-In particular, \edit{as mentioned earlier,} Part~2 in Definition~\ref{def:(T-systems,-modified)-For} is designed to exclude trivial polynomials that do not qualify as dual certificates.
-Lastly, Definition \ref{def:(T-systems,-modified)-For} only considers admissible sequences to simplify the burden of verifying whether a family of functions form a T$^*$-system.
+\editr{We remark that} Definition~\ref{def:(T-systems,-modified)-For} only considers admissible sequences to simplify the burden of verifying whether a family of functions form a $\mathcal{C}^*$-system.

-To summarize, the widely-used notion of T-system in Definition \ref{def:(T-systems)-Real-valued-and} plays a key role in the analysis of sparse inverse problems in the absence of noise, whereas T$^*$-system above is a new concept introduced in \cite{eftekhari2018sparse} and tailored for the \emph{stability analysis} of sparse inverse problems.
-It was established in \cite{eftekhari2018sparse} that translated copies of the Gaussian window $e^{-t^2}$ indeed form a T$^*$-system, under mild conditions on the translations specified in Section \ref{sec:gaussian} below.
-We expect this to also hold for many other measurement windows with sufficiently fast decay.\footnote{The definition of T*-system here is slightly different from that in \cite{eftekhari2018sparse} but the difference is inconsequential.
-The new definition here will help improve the dependence of recovery error bounds on number of observations both in one- and two-dimensional problems.}
+To summarize, the widely-used notion of $\mathcal{C}$-system in Definition \ref{def:(T-systems)-Real-valued-and} plays a key role in the analysis of sparse inverse problems in the absence of noise, whereas $\mathcal{C}^*$-system above \editr{was} introduced in \cite{eftekhari2018sparse} and tailored for the {stability analysis} of sparse inverse problems.\footnote{\editr{Let us point out that we use the shorthand of $\mathcal{C}^*$-system here instead of T$^*$-system used in~\cite{eftekhari2018sparse}.}} It was established in~\cite{eftekhari2018sparse} that translated copies of the Gaussian window $e^{-t^2}$ indeed form a $\mathcal{C}^*$-system, under mild conditions \editr{reviewed} in Section~\ref{sec:gaussian} below.
+We \editr{suspect} this to also hold for many other measurement windows with sufficiently fast decay.\footnote{The definition of \editr{$\mathcal{C}^*$-system} here is slightly different from that in \cite{eftekhari2018sparse} but the difference is inconsequential. }